 Benefits of Community Engaged Seniors

-Community Engaged Seniors can have better health and prevent various age-related conditions.
-During their free-time, they can form friendships with other residents.
-Building social connections can boost quality of life for aging adults.
-Here are some benefits for community engaged seniors:
+Community-engaged seniors can have better health and prevent various age-related conditions.
+During their free time, they can form friendships with other residents.
+Building social connections can boost the quality of life for aging adults.
+Here are some benefits for community-engaged seniors: